Deinandra palmeri

 Deinandra palmeri is a rare North American species of plants in the tribe Madieae within the family Asteraceae.

+Location

-Deinandra palmeri has is native to the state of Baja California in northwestern Mexico.
+Deinandra palmeri is native to the state of Baja California in northwestern Mexico.
 The species has been found only on Guadalupe Island, 400 km (150 miles) west of the mainland of the Baja California Peninsula, part of the State of Baja California.

+Characteristics

 Deinandra palmeri is a perennial shrub with a thick woody base.
 It produces many yellow flower heads, each with both disc florets and ray florets.